RulerChen/grafana-demo/express-tempo-local/README.md

 # Tempo demo

-This repo is a demo of how to use Opentelemetry to trace the application using Tempo between the different services and the database.
+This repo is a demo of how to trace the application using Tempo and Opentelemetry between the different services and the database.

 Here is the tech stack: